Azure-Samples/azure-batch-samples/Python/Storage/README.rst

   the pattern will be applied to the blob name without the container name.
   Globbing of wildcards must be disabled such that the script can read the include pattern without the shell expanding the wildcards, if specified.
+- Due to an underlying issue with the Azure Python Storage SDK, file or blob names with ``?`` character in them cannot be uploaded or downloaded using a shared storage account key.
+Please connect with a SAS key if this functionality is required.

 Performance Notes
 -----------------